unnati-k19/8-Puzzle-Game/README.md

 Only when the configuration of the 8-Puzzle has an even number of inversions can it be solved.

-*Inversion: An inversion happens when a tile A comes before a tile B in the board's one-dimensional sequence (reading row-by- row), but A > B .
+* Inversion: An inversion happens when a tile A comes before a tile B in the board's one-dimensional sequence (reading row-by- row),but value of A > value of B .
 In this count, the empty tile (0) is ignored in this count.

 ~ IMPROVEMENTS AND FUTURE WORK ~